Chapter 18.185

 18.185.010 Purpose.

 B. Terms referenced in this section are defined in CDC 18.20.030 under the subheading “Affordable Housing Definitions.”
 [Ord.
+24-1 § 7 (Exh.
+B); Ord.
 12-4.
 DC 2012 § 122-576].

 18.185.020 Applicability.

-1. CDC 18.185.040 (Inclusionary housing requirements) requires the inclusion of a minimum percentage of affordable housing units in all projects with five units or more.
-Its intent is to integrate affordable housing throughout areas of the city where housing is permitted.
-An option for payment of in-lieu fees is provided in the event that development of inclusionary units as part of the project is not feasible.
-The requirements of CDC 18.185.040 apply in all districts where residential uses are permitted.
+1. CDC 18.185.040 (Inclusionary housing requirements) requires the inclusion of a minimum percentage of affordable housing units in all projects with five or more units, with the exception of projects noted in CDC 18.185.040(B).
+Alternative measures for compliance with this section, including, but not limited to, the payment of in-lieu fees or providing off-site affordable units are provided in the event that development of inclusionary units as part of the project is not feasible.

 2. CDC 18.185.050 (Density bonus program) allows increased housing densities with a corresponding increase in affordable housing units consistent with state of California density bonus requirements.
-It applies in all districts where residential uses are permitted.

-3. CDC 18.185.060 (Affordable housing incentive program) includes additional incentives for projects incorporating affordable units and permits density bonuses above those provided under CDC 18.185.050, in accordance with the Concord housing element.
-CDC 18.185.060 is only applicable in specified districts where high density multifamily housing and residential mixed-use development is permitted.
+3. CDC 18.185.060 (Affordable housing incentive program) includes incentives for projects incorporating affordable units and permits density bonuses above those provided under CDC 18.185.050, in accordance with the Concord housing element.
+CDC 18.185.060 is only applicable in specified districts where high-density multifamily housing and residential mixed-use development is permitted.
 The provisions of CDC 18.185.060 are intended as an alternative to those in CDC 18.185.050 for qualifying projects, and are not cumulative.
 Projects using the density bonus provisions of CDC 18.185.060 are not eligible for additional bonuses under CDC 18.185.050.

 18.185.030 Review authority.